 \end{proof}

-After showing that $\N\sqrt{d}$ can be embedded into $C$ and that there is a definable shift operation, the next step is to recover natural numbers and real numbers from $C$.
-Therefore, we define the following two functions.
+After showing that $\N\sqrt{d}$ can be embedded into $C$ and that there exists a definable shift operation, the next step is to recover natural numbers and real numbers from $C$.
+To achieve this, we define the following two functions.

 \begin{defn} For $u=(u_0,\dots,u_{t-1})\in \Q^t$, let $\Sigma_u :C \to \R$ be defined by

 and $F_u: C \to \R$ by

 \end{defn}